Did German carmakers hold back clean engine tech? The EU is investigating

 "If proven, this collusion may have denied consumers the opportunity to buy less polluting cars, despite the technology being available to the manufacturers," Margrethe Vestager, Europe's top competition official, said in a statement.

-BMW (BMWYY) and Daimler (DDAIF), the maker of Mercedes, said they are cooperating with authorities.
-Volkswagen (VLKAF) did not immediately respond to a request for comment.
+Volkswagen (VLKAF), BMW (BMWYY) and Daimler (DDAIF), the maker of Mercedes, said they are cooperating with authorities.
 The investigation also includes the Volkswagen group's Audi and Porsche brands.

+The Commission said the companies held meetings where they discussed the development and deployment of technologies to limit harmful car exhaust emissions.

+The regulator said it would investigate whether they colluded to limit the development and roll-out of on two systems in particular: one that reduces harmful nitrogen oxides emissions from diesel cars, and a second that reduces particulate matter emissions from gasoline engines.

 Automakers have been under increased scrutiny over emissions since Volkswagen admitted in 2015 that it fitted as many as 11 million diesel vehicles worldwide with software that could cheat emissions tests.